wrossmorrow/statesampler/README.md

 $ sudo systemd start statesampler.service
 $ sudo systemd status statesampler.service
 ```
-Those steps (presuming `service/statesampler.service` is correct) are packaged in a script `service/statesampler.deploy` that will get executed by running
+Those steps (presuming `service/statesampler.service` is correct) are packaged in a script `service/statesampler.deploy` that can be executed by running
 ```
 $ npm run-script deploy
 ```
+or, if you like, run directly (but watch out for where you run it from).

 Hopefully you don't hit errors.
 Create an issue if you do.